fluxnas/1-cheat-sheets/01-cheat-sheet-MARKDOWN.md

 ### BLOCNOTES
 laisser 4 espaces avant la phrase, rendu :
      "Welcome to your task manager, Press:
-    1. to see all your tasks
+     1. to see all your tasks.